 Desired System Change Not Started Just Getting Started Making Progress Well on our Way Comments Getting Involved Early (con t.)
-1109.000 1c.
-Our organization makes financial investments in early childhood beyond First 5 OC funding □ Our organization does not yet make financial investments in early childhood □ Our organization has started meeting to identify potential investment strategies to sustain or enhance early childhood quality □ Our organization has implemented an investment strategy to sustain or enhance early childhood quality services □ Our organization is implementing more than one investment strategy to sustain or enhance early childhood quality services 1d.
-Our organization initiates innovative and best practices to address emergent needs and gaps in the county's early childhood system of care □ Our organization maintains standard service practices to address a local need, but is not currently growing or advancing those practices Services □ Our organization is pioneering at least one innovative or best practice to address an unmet need □ Our organization regularly implements and tests program quality improvements and/or new service models and tools to address unmet needs and produce better early childhood outcomes
+1c.
+Our organization makes financial investments in early childhood beyond First 5 OC funding Our Our organization does not yet make financial investments in early childhood Our organization has started meeting to identify potential investment strategies to sustain or enhance early childhood quality services Our organization has implemented an investment strategy to sustain or enhance early childhood quality services Our organization is implementing more than one investment strategy to sustain or enhance early childhood quality services 1d.
+Our organization initiates innovative and best practices to address emergent needs and gaps in the county's early childhood system of care Our organization maintains standard service practices to address a local need, but is not currently growing or advancing those practices Our organization stays current on national terns, promising practices, and emerging local needs by engaging with early childhood research data, professional organizations, and stakeholders Our organization is pioneering at least one innovative or best practice to address an unmet need Our organization regularly implements and tests program quality improvements and/or new service models and tools to address unmet needs and produce better early childhood outcomes

-De esired System Change Not Started Just Getting Started Making Progress Well on our Way Comments El Elevating Equity by Engaging Families Our organization seeks, incorporates and is responsive to voices of community residents who have children ages 5 and younger □ Our organization does not yet solicit feedback from residents □ Our organization does not yet support families in advocating for their community □ Our organization seeks feedback from residents on their needs □ Our organization works with families to help them understand their communities' early childhood health, developmental and early learning □ Our organization has begun incorporating feedback from residents into work □ Our organization supports families in identifying and prioritizing community needs related to early childhood □ Our organization is a partner with our residents □ Our organization has developed formal protocols to help families advocate for identified community needs related to early childhood systems
+Desired System Change Not Started Just Getting Started Making Progress Well on our Way Comments Elevating Equity by Engaging Families Our organization seeks, incorporates and is responsive to voices of community residents who have children ages 5 and younger Our organization provides families and residents (with children ages 5 and younger) with resources and/or support for becoming advocates and agents of change in their community Our organization does not yet solicit feedback from residents Our organization does not yet support families in advocating for their community Our organization seeks feedback from residents on their needs Our organization works with families to help them understand their communities' early childhood health, developmental and early learning systems Our organization has begun incorporating feedback from residents into work Our organization supports families in identifying and prioritizing community needs related to early childhood Our organization is a partner with our residents Our organization has developed formal protocols to help families advocate for identified community needs related to early childhood